 Developing the Executive Speakers’ Bureau

-CGL identifies executives—many of whom are members of its advisory council—who participate in classroom discussions with undergraduate, graduate, and executive MBA students.
+The Moran Center for Global Leadership identifies executives—many of whom are members of its advisory council—who participate in classroom discussions with undergraduate, graduate, and executive MBA students.
 The executives offer their time and perspectives to enhance the students’ exposure to the challenges of globally responsible leadership.

 Curricular and Program Development Grants

-CGL is pleased to offer a program for the support of faculty and administrators committed to undertaking curricular and/or program development related to global business.
+The Moran Center for Global Leadership is pleased to offer a program for the support of faculty and administrators committed to undertaking curricular and/or program development related to global business.
 Faculty grants are limited to a $1000 honorarium and $500 in expenses, except in exceptional circumstances.
 The center is prepared to provide funding on a competitive basis for the following faculty activities: